Juniper/ansible-junos-stdlib/README.md

 Value of 'peer-state' not 'is-equal' at '//bgp-information/bgp-peer' with {"peer-as": "65200", "peer-state": "Active", "peer-address": "100.0.0.21"}
 ```

+The `jsnapy` plugin is currently in **Experimental** stage, please provide feedback.

-Callback plugins are not activated by default and needs to be manually added to the
+Callback plugins are not activated by default.
+They must be manually added to the Ansible
-configuration file under `[defaults]` with the variable `callback_whitelist`
+configuration file under the `[defaults]` section using the variable `callback_whitelist`.
+Specifically, these lines
+should be added to the Ansible configuration file in order to allow the jsnapy callback plugin:
 ```
 [defaults]
 callback_whitelist = jsnapy
 ```

 ## DOCUMENTATION

-[Official documentation](http://www.juniper.net/techpubs/en_US/release-independent/junos-ansible/information-products/pathway-pages/index.html) (detailed information, includes examples)
+[Official Juniper documentation](http://www.juniper.net/techpubs/en_US/release-independent/junos-ansible/information-products/pathway-pages/index.html) (detailed information, including examples)

 [Ansible style documentation](http://junos-ansible-modules.readthedocs.org)

 ## INSTALLATION

-This repo assumes you have the [DEPENDENCIES](#dependencies) installed on your system.
+You must have the [DEPENDENCIES](#dependencies) installed on your system.

 ### Ansible Galaxy Role
 To download the latest released version of the junos role to the Ansible